arnold-c/OutbreakDetection/manuscript/typst-manuscript.typ

 )
 <fig-delay>

-It is notable that surveillance accuracy and detection delays do not increase monotonically with an increase in testing rate, and this holds regardless of the type of test.
+It is notable that surveillance metrics do not change monotonically with an increase in testing rate, and this holds regardless of the type of test.
-The reason behind this unintuitive results stems from the use of integer-valued thresholds.
-An integer valued threshold can result in step-changes of accuracy between two threshold values, and the expected increase in the alert system’s PPV from a higher threshold value is outweighed by the loss in the alert system’s sensitivity to detecting outbreaks.
-Even with a perfect test, the alert system must discriminate between endemic/imported cases and epidemic cases; increasing the testing rate will result in higher numbers of test positive individuals, and a lower threshold can result in an overly sensitive alert system, triggering for measles infections, but not those within an outbreak.
-A higher threshold will face the opposite issue; not triggering for smaller outbreaks, which is more likely to be an issue at lower testing rates.
+This effect is exaggerated for some metrics (detection delays, proportion of time in alert, and number of unavoidable cases) than others (accuracy).

-In general, the increase in accuracy with higher testing rates, is accompanied with longer testing delays.
+In general, the increase in accuracy with higher testing rates is accompanied with longer testing delays.
 This reflects the change from highly sensitive systems with low thresholds to more specific systems with higher thresholds at higher testing rates.
-For Poisson noise, similar detection delays are observed for all test and noise magnitudes, with variation by testing rate (mean of -3.7 to 36.1 days).
+For Poisson noise, similar detection delays are observed for all test and noise magnitudes, with most of the variation attributable to the change in the testing rate (means of -3.7 to 36.1 days).
-Under dynamical noise, there are clearer differences in the performance of ELISA and RDTs, with the separation of outcomes occurring later than observed for detection accuracy (8 time noise magnitude vs. 2 times, respectively) (@fig-accuracy).
+Under dynamical noise, there are clearer differences in the performance of ELISA and RDTs, with the separation of outcomes occurring later than observed for surveillance accuracy ($Lambda(8)$ vs $Lambda(2)$ #sym.dash.em @fig-delay and @fig-accuracy #sym.dash.em respectively).
-With large amounts of dynamical noise (8 times the measles incidence), the mean detection delay of the 90% and 85% RDTs range from -17.5 days to 3.2 days, and from -25.2 days to -3.4 days, respectively.
+With large amounts of dynamical noise ($Lambda(8)$), the mean detection delay of the 90% and 85% RDTs range from -17.5 days to 3.2 days, and from -25.2 days to -3.4 days, respectively.
-Long detection delays manifest as large numbers of unavoidable cases (i.e., cases that occur between the outbreak start and its detection.
-Given the initial exponential rate of increase of outbreaks, the pattern of unavoidable cases follows the same shape as for detection delays, but more exaggerated.
-Negative delays indicate that alerts are being triggered before the start of the outbreak and is correlated with the proportion of the time series that is under alert, with larger negative delays associated with more and/or longer alert periods (@fig-alert-proportion, Supplemental Figure 2).
+Negative delays indicate that alerts are being triggered before the start of the outbreak and is correlated with the proportion of the time series that is under alert, with larger negative delays associated with more and/or longer alert periods (@fig-alert-proportion, Supplemental Figures 2 and 3).
+Long detection delays manifest as large numbers of unavoidable cases (i.e., cases that occur between the outbreak start and its detection) (@fig-unavoidable).
+Given the exponential trajectory of infections in the initial phase of an outbreak, the pattern of unavoidable cases follows the same shape as for detection delays, but more exaggerated.

 #figure(
   image("manuscript_files/figure-typst/fig-alert-proportion-output-1.png"),
   caption: [The difference between proportion of the time series in alert for outbreak detection systems under different testing rates and noise structures.
 The shaded bands illustrate the 80% central interval, and the solid/dashed lines represent the mean estimate.
 Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.]
 )
 <fig-alert-proportion>

-The non-monotic relationship between testing rate and both detection delay and unavoidable cases can be explained by the step changes in sensitivity due to integer thresholds and the overall sensitivity of the system.
-Notably, for all noise and testing combinations, the detection delay and number of unavoidable cases is lowest at low testing rates.
-This occurs because the system performs best with a highly sensitive threshold (1 test positive case), which means that the system in "alert" 15-30% of the time as a results of longer and more frequent alerts (@fig-alert-proportion, Supplemental Figures 2 & 3).
-Higher testing rates give rise to more a more specific outbreak detection system and a decrease in the proportion of the time series that is designated as alert.
-Note that for high testing rates and high ratios of dynamical noise to signal RDTs dominate the system with false positives leading to a correspondingly high proportion of the time series in alert (@fig-alert-proportion).

-Examining the number of unavoidable cases (@fig-unavoidable) and the detection delays (@fig-delay), we can see that the decrease in accuracy results from a decrease in the sensitivity of the alert system: the detection delay increases by 6 days, and the unavoidable cases by c.
-2300.
-Although the testing rate increases, so does the optimal threshold, from 3 test positives to 4 test positives per day.
-The subsequent change in testing rate (40 - 50%) is associated with no change in the optimal threshold for the ELISA, and as expected, the number of unavoidable cases and detection delay decrease, resulting in a more sensitive alert system, with a higher system accuracy indicating that the increase more than offset the decrease in the system’s PPV.

 #figure(
   image("manuscript_files/figure-typst/fig-unavoidable-output-1.png"),